Harry Potter and the Philosopher's Stone: Plot

 Harry, Ron, and Hermione learn that the three-headed dog is guarding a magical object called the Philosopher's Stone, which grants its user immortality.
 A centaur named Firenze warns Harry that Voldemort is plotting to steal the Stone to restore his body.
-When the headmaster, Albus Dumbledore, is lured away from Hogwarts, Harry and his friends fear the theft is imminent and descend through the trapdoor to retrieve the artefact.
+When the headmaster, Albus Dumbledore, is lured away from Hogwarts, Harry and his friends fear the theft is imminent and descend through the trapdoor to retrieve the Stone.
 Various obstacles force Ron and Hermione to remain behind while Harry approaches the Stone.
-He encounters Professor Quirrell, the Defence Against the Dark Arts professor, who explains that he serves Voldemort and that it was he who jinxed Harry's broom; Snape was trying to save him during the match.
+He encounters Professor Quirrell, the Defence Against the Dark Arts instructor, who explains that he serves Voldemort and that it was he who jinxed Harry's broom; Snape was trying to save Harry during the match.
 Quirrell attempts to retrieve the Stone from the Mirror of Erised, but cannot figure out how.
 When Harry looks in the Mirror, he feels the Stone drop into his pocket.
 Quirrell then reveals that Voldemort has possessed his body, and shows Harry Voldemort's face on the back of his head.
 Quirrell attempts to seize the Stone, but his flesh burns upon contact with Harry.
 As Harry and Quirrell struggle, Harry's scar begins to burn, and he passes out.

 Harry awakens in the school's infirmary.
-Dumbledore explains that Harry survived because he is protected by a magical charm created when his mother died trying to protect him.
+Dumbledore explains that Harry survived because he is protected by a magical charm that was created when his mother died trying to protect him.
 Quirrell's hatred and greed caused him to burn upon contact with Harry, and Voldemort abandoned him to die.
 Dumbledore also reveals that the Stone has been destroyed.
-During the school's year-end feast, Gryffindor is awarded the House Cup.
-Harry then returns to the Dursleys for the summer.
+During the school's end-of-year feast, Gryffindor is awarded the House Cup.
+Harry then returns to the home of the Dursleys for the summer.